ministryofjustice/staff-infrastructure-monitoring/README.md

 ### 5. Set up your own development infrastructure

-1. Duplicate `terraform.tfvars.example` and rename the file to `terraform.tfvars`.
-This is also saved in the shared services aws accounts parameter store ([`/staff-infrastructure-monitoring/terraform.tfvars`](https://eu-west-2.console.aws.amazon.com/systems-manager/parameters/staff-infrastructure-monitoring/terraform.tfvars/description?region=eu-west-2&tab=Table)) with any shared values populated.
+1. Run `make generate-tfvars`.
+This will pull down the tfvars file from aws parameter store, there are some values you'll have to complete yourself, or replace placeholders with your workspace name.

 ```
 $ cp terraform.tfvars.example terraform.tfvars
 ```

 2. Set values for all the variables with `grafana_db_name` and `grafana_db_endpoint` set to `foo` for now.
 These values will be set after creating your own infrastructure.

 3. Create your infrastructure by running:

 ```